ZhaoOfficial/PaperNotes/Computer Graphics/Neural Volume Rendering/[Literature Review]Neural Rendering.md

 $$
 where $\mathbf r(t)=\mathbf o+t\mathbf d$ is the camera ray, $t_n$ and $t_f$ are near and far bounds, $C(\mathbf r)$ is *the expected colour*, $T(t)$ is the transmittance along the ray from $t_n$ to $t$.
 For sampling, they used jittered stratified sampling.

-This components are insufficient for achieving SOTA, there for they use **positional encoding** for input and **hierarchical volume sampling** for rendering.
+These components are insufficient for achieving SOTA, there for they use **positional encoding** for input and **hierarchical volume sampling** for rendering.

 ### 3 Why was it done that way (related work)?